isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2022-07-15-softether-on-macos.md

 ---
 layout: post
-title: SoftEther on MacOS
+title: SoftEther on macOS
 ---

 Recently, I wanted to connect to my university network to do some hacking on a raspberry pi cluster.
 Therefore I wanted to set up SoftEther on my MacBook.
-But unfortunately,There was no proper documentation for that rather than conecting through L2TP.I had to spend few days to figure out a way to setup,so just sharing hoping someone would find helpful.😇
+But unfortunately,There was no proper documentation for that rather than conecting through L2TP.I had to spend few days to figure out a way to setup,so just sharing hoping someone would find this helpful.😇

  This is my personal note.